-We have audited the accompanying financial statements of HIV/AIDS Alliance for Region Two, Inc. (a nonprofit organization), which comprise the statement of financial position as of December 31, 2021, and the related statements of activities and changes in net assets, functional expenses, and cash flows for the year then ended, and the related notes to the financial statements.
+We have audited the accompanying consolidated financial statements of HIV/AIDS Alliance for Region Two, Inc. (a nonprofit organization), which comprise the consolidated statement of financial position as of December 31, 2022, and the related consolidated statements of activities and changes in net assets, functional expenses, and cash flows for the year then ended, and the related notes to the consolidated financial statements (hereafter financial statements).

-In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of HIV/AIDS Alliance for Region Two, Inc. as of December 31, 2021, and the changes in its net assets, functional expenses, and cash flows for the year then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of HIV/AIDS Alliance for Region Two, Inc. as of December 31, 2022, and the changes in its net assets, functional expenses, and cash flows for the year then ended in accordance with accounting principles generally accepted in the United States of America.